 When it comes to your CGM there is nothing more frustrating than having it stop working or having it fall off before it runs out.
 While there is nothing in our power that can be done regarding the CGM’s technical aspects, there are few things that you can do to help expand your sensor lifespan.

 To make things easier for you, we put up together a shortlist with actions that will help you extend the period of time you can use your sensor.

 There are 2 general aspects to be considered when using a CGM, therefore, we divided our tips into two categories, focused on your skincare routine and on the practical aspects of your CGM.

 Are you still searching for a CGM?
-You can find more information about every type of CGM here.
+You can find complete information about every type of CGM reading our guide.